-The Eco-toxicity is mostly dominated by the production stage in which the raw materials are having the biggest impact with a share of around 45%.
-The other main contributors in the production stage are the transport of the raw materials and the thermal energy and the packaging of the end product during manufacturing.
-Other main contributors of the total life cycle are the transport to the customer and the adhesive used for installing the floor.
-For the End of Life stage energy recovery from incineration and the respective energy substitution at the end of life results in a credit.
+The Eco-toxicity is mostly dominated by the production stage in which the raw materials are having the biggest impact with a share of around 41%.
+The other main contributors in the production stage are the thermal energy and the packaging of the end product during manufacturing.
+Other main contributor of the total life cycle are the transport to the customer and the adhesive used for installing the floor.

-In the Human toxicity (cancer) the largest contribution is coming from the production stage where the electricity from hydropower and the thermal energy used in the manufacturing is contributing 82% to the total impact.
+In the Human toxicity (cancer) the largest contribution is coming from the production stage where the thermal energy used in the manufacturing is contributing 53% to the total impact.
 Other minor contributions come from the Installation (Adhesive) and Use stage (Electricity).
 For the End of Life stage energy recovery from incineration and the respective energy substitution at the end of life results in a credit.

-For Human toxicity (non-canc.) by far the biggest impact of 74% is coming from the installation stage, where the contribution of the adhesive is predominating this life cycle stage.
-A much smaller but significant contribution to the total impact is coming from the production stage where the main contributor is the raw material extraction and processing with a factor of 78%.
-For the End of Life stage energy recovery from incineration and the respective energy substitution at the end of life results in a minor credit.
+For Human toxicity (non-canc.) by far the biggest impact of 75% is coming from the installation stage, where the contribution of the adhesive is predominating this life cycle stage.
+A much smaller but significant contribution to the total impact is coming from the production stage where the main contributor is the raw material extraction and processing with a factor of 77%.